iamnotsharath/Sharath_Portfolio/README.md

 I'll also share answers to the questions I have solved to upskill myself on the languages The languages I want to learn are Python, R
-Along with this, I want to learn cloud technology and move out to be a consultant
+Along with this, I want to learn cloud technology and move out to be a consultant Hopefully AI consultant, Mainly working on problem solving will help